The Mood Boosting Plants You Need To Own

 If you’re lucky enough to have a garden, I’m sure you’ll agree it’s done wonders for your mental health, giving you a break from being inside your house without breaking lockdown.
 Pottering in the garden, planting flowers and enjoying the fresh air is something many of us have been taking advantage of on sunnier days.
 However, if you only have a yard or live in an apartment, your outdoor space is somewhat limited.
 Don’t despair though; NASA released the findings of its ‘Clean Air Study’, where they identified the best indoor plants that help to purify the air within your home – and they’re all surprisingly easy to get your hands on.

 Before you rush to the shops and grab every indoor plant you can get your hands on, it’s important to remember that some are easier to grow than others.
-Each plant requires slightly different care, and what works for one might end up killing off another.
+The thing is with growing indoor plants is that each plant requires slightly different care, and what works for one might end up killing off another.
 Every plant should come with a little card which tells you how much sunlight they need, how often to water them, and when to feed them.
 If you’re already despairing at the thought of trying to keep something thriving when it can’t tell you what it wants (maybe like me, you never quite got the hang of a Tamagotchi in the 90s) don’t fret – some of these plants are super-easy to keep alive with minimal stress.

 If you’re not so much green-fingered as black thumbed, sticking with plants such as succulents and philodendrons is going to be your best bet, as they readily adapt to most environments and won’t immediately shrivel up and die if you miss a watering.